 Average customer LTV represents the average total revenue that a customer generates throughout its contract with your business.

-This metric is useful in determining which customer segments are most lucrative to your business.
+Here’s the formula to calculate customer LTV: This metric is useful in determining which customer segments are most lucrative to your business.

 3. Market Penetration Rate